 Stay and Accommodation

 Crotone has several hotels and hostels in all budget ranges for visitors.
-The hotels range from high range to budget accommodations and prices generally depend on the tourist season.
-If you are planning to stay in the city for a longer time the best option is to rent an apartment, there are several different options available in terms of location, apartment sizes and rentals.
+In all establishements, prices generally depend on the tourist season.
+If you are planning to stay in the city for a longer vacation, the best option is to rent an apartment: there are several different options available in terms of location, apartment sizes and rentals.
 Some of the best hotels in the city are Hotel Villaggio Costa Tiziana, Hotel Palazzo Foti and Alberto Helios hotel.

 Eating Out in Crotone

 Crotone has several different restaurants that offer various options to visitors in terms of cuisine, ambiance and drink choices.
 Most of the restaurants in Crotone are small and cozy, serving local regional dishes made from the freshest local produce and sea food.
-There are also several restaurant that serve high end gourmet cuisine that serve dishes from France, Spain and various Mediterranean dishes.
-Opting for the local dishes and fresh grilled sea food is the best option in Crotone, if you want to experience the local gastronomical delights.
-Like everything else in Crotone, the food here too is simple and wholesome.
-Some of the best restaurants in the city are Ristorante La Sosta da Marcello, Ristorante La Pignata Di Proietto Giuseppe, Minniti, Ristorante Sparviero Due and several more.
+There are also several restaurants serving high end gourmet cuisine from France, Spain and other Mediterranean countries.
+Of course, opting for local dishes and fresh grilled sea food is the best option in Crotone, if you want to experience the local gastronomical delights.
+Like everything else in Crotone, the food here is simple and wholesome.
+Some of the best restaurants in the city are Ristorante La Sosta da Marcello, Ristorante La Pignata, Ristorante Sparviero Due and several more.
 All of these restaurants can be booked ahead of time.

 Shopping in Crotone

-Crotone does have a few shopping malls and stores that sell branded clothing and merchandise; however, the best thing to do in Crotone is to visit the local markets.
-The old quarter of the town has various winding alleyways that have small local shops that sell craft and trinkets of locally made varieties.
+Crotone does have a few shopping malls and stores that sell branded clothing and merchandise; however, the best thing to do in Crotone is to visit local markets.
+The old quarter of town has various winding alleyways that have small local shops selling locally made craft and trinkets.
 The early morning fish market in Crotone is also worth a visit since it is so colorful and vibrant.
-Crotone is a good place to buy handicrafts and terracotta products that are locally made as souvenirs.
+Crotone is a good place to buy locally made handicrafts and terracotta products as souvenirs.

 By Irene Tischenko